ubuntupunk/gpg-prompt/gpg.md

 generally useful as the command will  execute  automatically with every execution of gpg.

-Please remember that option parsing stops as soon as a non- option is encountered, you can explicitly  stop parsing  by using the special option --.
+Please remember that option parsing stops as soon as a non-option is encountered, you can explicitly  stop parsing by using the special option --.

 ### How to change the configuration

 These  options are used to change the configuration and are usually found in the option file.

-`--default-key name`
+* `--default-key name`
 Use name as the default key to sign with.
 If this op‐ tion  is not  used, the default key is the first key found in the secret keyring.
 Note that -u or  `--lo‐ cal-user` overrides  this option.
 This option may be given